 For Budget Travelers

 Kyoto is more of a tourist hotspot than Osaka, which has a local big-city scene.
 Because of this, accommodations and restaurants tend to be more expensive and targeted toward international visitors.
-If you’re on a budget, Osaka is the more affordable city to stay in.
+If you’re looking to save money, Osaka is the most affordable city to stay.

 The primary mode of transport in both cities is the subway and trains.
 Since distances can be longer in Osaka, expect to pay around $8 per day to get around Kyoto or $13 in Osaka.